mars-project/mars/docs/source/installation/ray.rst

     print(df2.head(5).execute())

-Create a Mars on Ray runtime in the Ray cluster:
+Create a Mars on Ray runtime independently in the Ray cluster:

 .. code-block:: python